Chart Color Schemes

 Taylor is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-As of the latest Census evaluation in Taylor, dwelling structures consisted of 83.4% houses and 16.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Australian Capital Territory had 66.3% houses and 33.7% other dwellings.
-Home ownership in Taylor stood at 3.8%, with mortgaged dwellings at 70.5% and rented dwellings at 25.7%.
+In Taylor, as evaluated in the latest Census, 83.4% of dwellings were houses and 16.7% were other types such as semi-detached homes, apartments, or 'other' dwellings.
+This compares to the Australian Capital Territory's figures of 66.3% houses and 33.7% other dwellings.
+Home ownership in Taylor stood at 3.8%, with mortgaged properties at 70.5% and rented dwellings at 25.7%.
 The median monthly mortgage repayment was $2,500, higher than the Australian Capital Territory average of $2,123.
-The median weekly rent figure in Taylor was recorded at $282, lower than the national average of $375.
-Nationally, Taylor's mortgage repayments were significantly higher than the Australian average of $1,863.
+The median weekly rent in Taylor was $282, lower than the Australian Capital Territory figure of $462.
+Nationally, Taylor's mortgage repayments were significantly higher at $2,500 compared to the Australian average of $1,863, while rents were substantially lower at $282 compared to the national figure of $375.

 Frequently Asked Questions - Housing